Anoris T i-Size

 For minibuses, all children need to travel in rear seats (behind the driver) if a child car seat or adult seat belt is unavailable.
 Children aged three or older must use a child car seat if there's one available.
 If there isn't a car seat, they must use an adult seat belt.

 If there’s no room for a third child seat in the back seat (where two occupied child car seats in the rear prevent the fitting of a third one) a third child under the age of three can’t travel unless they are in the front seat with the correct child seat.

-Children more than three years old can either use the front seat with the correct child seat or sit in the back using an adult belt.
+Children above the age of three can either use the front seat with the correct child seat or sit in the back using an adult belt.